 Functional testing isn’t limited to a single streamlined process.
 There are different types of it, and it’s easy to see why.
 Each software has a unique design and functional side that won’t match others.
 It also has different elements inside, most of which require testing.

 Typically, people divide this process into four stages.
 These include unit tests, the integration between them, a test for the whole system, and acceptance testing as the last step.
-These are streamlined stages for convenience, and you’ll find different categorizations in different places.
+These are streamlined stages for convenience; you’ll find different categorizations everywhere.

 The smallest functional piece of a program is what you call a unit.
 That means this is a test in the most basic stage of development, making this test somewhat different from other functional tests.